eclipse-theia/theia/doc/Plugin-API.md

 This host is spun up only if there are any headless plugins to run in it.
 - Theia does not export any default API object, analogous to `vscode` or `theia` for other plugins, as Theia itself defines no use cases for headless plugins.
 Such use cases are entirely defined by the Theia-based application's requirements and reflected in its custom APIs defined [as described in this how-to document][custom-api-howto].
-- Theia does not support any contribution points for headless plugins not any non-trivial activation events (only `'*'` and `'onStartupFinished'`).
+- Theia supports neither any contribution points for headless plugins nor any non-trivial activation events (only `'*'` and `'onStartupFinished'`).
 This is a corollary of the use cases being entirely application-specific: the application needs to define its own contribution points and activation events.
 Currently this requires an application to enumerate the available deployed plugins via the [HostedPluginServer](https://github.com/eclipse-theia/theia/blob/1a56ba96fdc9b6df3a230df7b44e22e5785e3abd/packages/plugin-ext/src/common/plugin-protocol.ts#L1005) to parse their package manifests to extract application-specific contribution points and activation events, and to activate plugins via the [PluginManager::activatePlugin(pluginId)](https://github.com/eclipse-theia/theia/blob/1a56ba96fdc9b6df3a230df7b44e22e5785e3abd/packages/plugin-ext/src/common/plugin-api-rpc.ts#L182) API on the appropriate triggers.